Alif-Dzarif/learn-web/README.md

-# learn How to create web using
+# Learn How to create interactive web using
 + sequelize
 + express
 + ejs